How to make a plum cake in the shared culinary tradition of Austria and Germany.

-- Whisk the melted butter with the sugar, vanilla and cinnamon and gradually add the eggs.
+- In a large bowl whisk the melted butter with the sugar, vanilla and cinnamon and gradually add the eggs.
 Whisk until airy.

-- Sift the flour and mix it with the baking soda and salt, then gradually fold it into the batter.
+- Sift the flour and mix it with the baking soda and salt, then gradually fold the flour mixture into the wet ingredients.
 Use a wooden spoon or spatula and mix by hand.

 - Transfer to the springform pan and smooth out the batter.
 Arrange the plum slices (a concentric pattern as seen above is traditional) and bake.

-- Allow the finished plum cake to cool down a bit before removing from the springform pan and dust with confectioners sugar (optional).
+- Allow the finished plum cake to cool down a bit before removing from the springform pan.
+Placing it on a wire rack and dust with confectioners sugar (optional).